Kiritsu/uploadr/README.md

 > `DELETE /api/upload/{string|guid:filename}` - Removes an upload by its name or guid.

 > `GET /api/upload/{guid:userguid}/uploads` - Gets details of every upload created by the given user guid.

+> `DELETE /api/shorten/{string|guid:shortenedId}` - Removes a shortened url by its name or guid.

+> `GET /api/shorten/{guid:userguid}/shortens` - Gets details of every shortened urls created by the given user guid.

 # Requirements